lief-project/LIEF/doc/sphinx/formats/pe/index.rst

   modifications/tls

 |lief-pe-parse| can take an extra |lief-pe-parser-config| parameter to specify
-some parts of the PE format to ignore during parsing.
+parts of the PE format to ignore during parsing.

 .. warning::

-   Generally speaking, |lief-pe-binary-write| requires a **complete** initial parsing of the PE file.
+   Generally, |lief-pe-binary-write| requires a **complete** initial parsing of the PE file.

 Similarly, |lief-pe-binary-write| can take an extra |lief-pe-builder-config|
-parameter to include or ignore some parts of the PE binary during the build process.
+parameter to include or ignore parts of the PE binary during the build process.

 .. tabs::